A Guilt-Free Christmas – Helping your Children to Navigate Christmas in the Face of Divorce or Separation

 - Stay away when the children are conversing with the other parent.

-- Don’t ask questions about what was discussed.
+- Unless there is very good reason, don’t ask questions about what was discussed.

-There are exceptional cases for which the rule should not apply, but generally what the children do or discuss with each of their parents is by and large of no business to the other parent.
+There are exceptional cases where this rule would not apply, but generally what the children do or discuss with each of their parents is by and large of no business to the other parent.

 Extended Family Contact

 Parents need to be alert to the fact that sharing the festivities of the period with the extended family can be quite traumatic for the children.
-This is particularly relevant where a member of the one family does not like the children’s other parent or family.
-Unnecessary and intrusive questioning as well as veiled snide remarks about the failings of an absent parent puts the children on the back-foot.
-It impacts on the extent to which the children enjoy their time with the parent with whom they are spending the contact period.
-It also ensnares the children in a cycle of always feeling that they need to protect the absent parent and feeling overwhelming guilt if they cannot adequately do so.
+This is particularly relevant where a member of the one family does not like the children’s other parent or their family.
+Unnecessary and intrusive questioning as well as veiled snide remarks about the failings of an absent parent puts the children on the back-foot and not only impacts on the extent to which the children are able to enjoy their time with the parent with whom they are spending the contact period but ALSO ensnares the children to ongoing feelings of guilt and entraps them in a cycle of always feeling that they need to protect the absent parent.

-Whatever plans may be in place for this coming festive season, it is of crucial importance that both parents give their children express permission to enjoy the season of festivities with the other parent without the children having to feel any guilt.
-This is probably at the top of the list when it comes to helping children deal with Christmas.
+Whatever plans may be in place for this coming festive season, it is of crucial importance that both parents give their children express permission to enjoy the festivities of the season without the children having to feel any guilt.